skiss10/realtime_protocol_exercise/README.md

 ## Sequence Diagram

-I've added two sequence diagrams in the assets folder.
-The ClientServerProtocol shows the behavior of this client-server protocol when there are no disconnections.
+There are two sequence diagrams in the assets folder.
+The ClientServerProtocol sequence shows the behavior of this client-server protocol when there are no disconnections.
 The BrokenConnection sequence shows a high level of what happens when the proxy is shut down with a keyboard interrupt and not restarted for 30 seconds or more.

 The sequences with dotted lines indicate a function or service that runs continuously thoughout the life of the program and / or connection.